 Aloo Kabli- Kolkata street style

-This street food is a medley of hot, spicy, and sour taste.
-A childhood saga of mine, travelling deep down into the memory lane, when I prepare this at home those boiled potatoes, chickpeas, yellow peas moistened with tamarind water, tossed with masala, onion, and green chillies made me remember how I miss my good old days.
-Make it if you know what Aloo Kabli is and you miss it like me, or else make it if you never had Aloo Kabli before. 🙂
+Aloo Kabli is a delightful medley of hot, spicy, and sour flavours.
+Each time I prepare it at home, I’m transported back to my childhood—those boiled potatoes, chickpeas, and yellow peas moistened with tamarind water, tossed with masala, onions, and green chilies bring back fond memories.
+If you know what Aloo Kabli is and miss it like I do, you should make it.
+And if you’ve never had Aloo Kabli before, I encourage you to try it! 🙂

 Aloo Kabli